Victoria Police Academy

-History - Corpus Christi
+History

-The site was built from 1954 – 59 as the main campus of Corpus Christi College (seminary) of the Roman Catholic Church in Australia's Archdiocese of Melbourne, from 1959–1972.
-The main chapel was intended to have wings of offices and accommodation either side, however only the southern wing was built before the college was sold.
+The site was built from 1954 – 59 as the main campus of Corpus Christi College, a seminary of the Roman Catholic Archdiocese of Melbourne, from 1959–1972.
+The main chapel was intended to have wings of offices and accommodation either side, however only the southern wing was built before the College was sold.

 The Victoria Police bought the site on 30 October 1972, and opened the Academy in 1973.
 Offices occupy the former seminarians rooms; the former kitchen and dining room now serve the current Academy.
 Additional buildings for instruction and student accommodation, sports facilities and a gymnasium and indoor swimming pool, were erected in the 1980s, and a mock village was added later for scenario training purposes.